U.S. charges 3 NYU researchers in Chinese bribery case

 Zhu, meanwhile, had been working with the United Imaging executive leading a similar MRI research project funded by the Chinese government, the complaint said.

-Reporting by Nate Raymond and Jonathan Stempel in New York; Editing by Martha Graybow, David Gregorio and Jan Paschal
+Zhu and the executive were also part of the same research team at the Shenzen Institute of Advanced Technology, a Chinese government-backed research institute, the complaint said.
+(Reporting by Nate Raymond and Jonathan Stempel in New York; Editing by Martha Graybow and David Gregorio)